kent-lee/deviantart-scraper/README.md

 2. on the DeviantArt gallery website, you need to scroll to the bottom of the page to see all the contents

     - Solution 1: use `Selenium driver` to automate the scrolling action.
-I tried this initially, as it was the most popular method on Stack Overflow.
-The result, however, was not satisfying.
-The program execution time was too slow, especially for galleries containing hundreds of art works, due to 2 main reasons: 1. the driver itself was slow.
-2. the driver needed to wait for the website's JavaScript to load whenever a scroll action was sent
+This method works, but the execution time is too slow, especially for galleries containing hundreds of art works.
+The reasons for this are: 1. the driver itself is slow.
+2. the driver needs to wait for the website's JavaScript to load whenever a scroll action is sent

     - Solution 2: send POST request to mimic the scrolling action.
-I found that whenever the website was revealing new contents during scrolling, there was always a POST request sent before anything.
-The request was for the scrolling action, which contained form data that can be found in the website page source, as well as values like `offset` that indicate the relative position and the number of visible elements
+I found that whenever the website is revealing new contents during scrolling, there is always a POST request sent before anything.
+The request is for the scrolling action, which contains form data that can be found in the website page source, as well as values like `offset` and `limit` that control the relative position and the number of visible elements

 3. bypass the age restriction

     - Solution 1: use `Selenium driver` to fill the age confirmation form.
-This time, the execution time was acceptable because the filling process was much faster.
-However, I wanted to avoid using the driver as much as possible
+This time, the execution time is acceptable because the filling process is much faster.
+However, I want to avoid using the driver as much as possible

-    - Solution 2: I found that DeviantArt used cookies to save the age check result.
-So, by setting the `session.cookies` to the appropriate value, there would be no age check
+    - Solution 2: I found that DeviantArt uses cookies to save the age check result.
+So, by setting the `session.cookies` to the appropriate value, there will be no age check

 ## Todo